 With a Denim Jacket

 Black denim jackets go great with navy denim.
 There’s no chance of the colors clashing but it still produces a dark silhouette.
-I like to wear mine with lighter colored shirts, such as the Breton stripe top in the image above.
+I like to wear mine with lighter-colored shirts, such as the Breton stripe top in the image above.
 The contrasting colors also mean that wearing a black jacket and blue jeans is the easiest way to wear a denim jacket with jeans.

 With a Coat and Boots